 Drug addiction is difficult enough for a person to fight on their own.
 For those facing drug addiction during pregnancy, the battle is twice as challenging, as their actions directly affect the life of another.
 Everything that enters a mother’s body has the potential to be passed on to her unborn child.
-A key to preventing the detrimental effects of drug use during pregnancy is awareness.
+A key to preventing the detrimental effects of drug addiction during pregnancy is awareness.
 Knowing the signs and symptoms displayed by a pregnant woman who is abusing substances and the effects it will have on both them and their unborn child are the first steps in getting them the help they need.

-Signs and Symptoms of Drug Addiction in Pregnant Women
+Signs and Symptoms of Drug Addiction During Pregnancy

 The symptoms of drug addiction during pregnancy are similar to symptoms in those who are not expecting; however, a pregnant woman’s drug use can lead to more serious complications, such as anemia, blood and heart infections, skin infections, and hepatitis, as well as other infectious diseases.
 The use of drugs can also lead to termination of pregnancy in miscarriages and stillbirths and could cause seizures, breathing problems, and stroke or brain damage in pregnant women, among other dangers.
 The typical symptoms of drug use that might also be witnessed include the inability to sleep, changes in eating habits, shaking hands, watery eyes, poor physical coordination, chronic dishonesty, paranoia, and more.

 - Illegal Drug Use and Pregnancy: Stanford Children’s Health outlines of the risks associated with drug use during pregnancy.

 - Resource Guide: Alcohol and Drug Use During Pregnancy: The University of South Dakota’s overview of drug effects on both pregnant women and the fetus, newborn and child.